Leonid Khabarov: Post-retirement life

-In 2010, after almost 20 years of training reserve officers, Khabarov finally retired from service.
-In 2004 he was elected deputy chairman of the local organization of Afghan veterans.
-In his mid-sixties, Khabarov continued his public activity as a military supporter.
-Since a civilian functionary Anatoly Serdyukov stood at the head of the Russian Ministry of Defence, Khabarov was his staunch critic, publicly accusing him of sabotage and destruction of the Armed Forces.
-Khabarov said that Serdyukov, during his incumbency, succeeded in the destruction of the Russian Army so effectively, that the CIA could only dream about decades ago.
-He also referred to Serdyukov, not as a politician, but a state criminal, instead.
+In 2004 Khabarov senior had been elected deputy chairman of the local organization of Afghan veterans in Yekatarinburg.
+Still only in his mid-sixties, Khabarov continued his public activity as a supporter of the military after retiring in 2010.
+In particular he was a staunch critic of Anatoly Serdyukov, a civilian functionary at the head of the Russian Ministry of Defence, publicly accusing him of sabotage and destruction of the Armed Forces.
+Khabarov claimed that Serdyukov, during his incumbency, had succeeded in the destruction of the Russian Army in a way that the CIA could only have dreamt of during the Cold War.
+He also referred to Serdyukov as a state criminal rather than a politician.